duncantl/Rllvm/AnalyzeCCode/README.md

 (For example, we need to know that the value 13 corresponds to INTSXP which corresponds to an integer vector in R.)

++ The IR version is often optimized and this means that struct definitions and high-level field accessors have typically been removed from the code and instead we deal with memory addresses and offsets rather than symbolic field names.

++ We have to reassemble for loops from blocks and branches.

++ Simple loops in C/C++ code can be converted in the IR to loops that count down, do not use subsetting in the form `x[i]` but instead `*(x + 4)`, i.e. using memory arithmetic.
+These are not hard to deal with, but slightly less obvious than the C/C++ code.

++ The IR code inlines some code (e.g. R's length() routine) and so makes the code more complex.

 ### Influence.xml
 Exploration of how we deal with C code in a package